-413 Source: City of Palm Desert, 2018-19 Comprehensive Annual Financial Report
+&lt;sup>411 Source: City of Palm Desert, 2018-19 Comprehensive Annual Financial Report

-The Palm Desert SOI contains two (2) LAFCO-identified DUCs, which are described below, and two (2) additional DUCs are located in the Cathedral City SOI immediately north of the City, outside the current incorporated Palm Desert boundary.
+The Palm Desert SOI contains one (1) LAFCO-identified DUCs, which is described below, and two (2) additional DUCs are located in the Cathedral City SOI immediately north of the City, outside the current incorporated Palm Desert boundary.
+DUC2, described below, was reclassified by Riverside LAFCO and is no longer designated as a DUC.

 - DUC1 is commonly known as Bermuda Dunes and is located northeast of the intersection Washington Street and Avenue 42.
-DUC1 is bordered by Interstate 10 on the north. - DUC2 is north of Interstate 10, occupying the portion of the Mountain Vista Golf Club at Sun City Palm Desert that is east of Del Webb Boulevard.
-DUC2 is commonly known as Del Webb Sun City.
+DUC1 is bordered by Interstate 10 on the north. - DUC2 was reclassified by Riverside LAFCO on May 26, 2022, and is no longer classified as a DUC.
+DUC2 was located north of Interstate 10, occupying the portion of the Mountain Vista Golf Club at Sun City Palm Desert that is east of Del Webb Boulevard.
+DUC2 was commonly known as Del Webb Sun City.